 Dr. Wood came to Wittenberg in August 1999 after completing a post-doctoral appointment at the University of South Carolina in Columbia, S.C.
-Born in Washington, D.C., she was raised in Richmond, VA, earned a B.A. in history from the University of Virginia, a masters degree in history from the University of Richmond and her PhD in history from the University of South Carolina.
-She teaches courses in U.S. history, U.S. foreign relations and International Studies, modern world history and Latin American history.
+Born in Washington, D.C., she was raised in Richmond, VA, earned a B.A. in history from the University of Virginia, a master's degree in history from the University of Richmond and her Ph.D. in history from the University of South Carolina.
+She teaches courses in U.S. history, U.S. foreign relations and International Studies, and Latin American history.
 She serves as academic advisor to history majors and to history majors who will take the Integrated Social Studies track to become teachers.
-She recently completed a three and one-half year term as history department chair.
+She also serves as the Director of the Wittenberg Honors.

 - Ph.D.
 University of South Carolina, Columbia, S.C.

 - Ohio Academy of History Distinguished Service Award, Spring 2015.